Aryn-G/loops/README.md

 Learn about the planning and designing phases, the NextJS server and client architectures, working with and modifying existing data in MongoDB, and more.

-This video should give an insight into how I developed Loops and make it easier for you to maintain and add new features.
+This video goes through adding an "Appearances" page to the dashboard.
+It should give an insight into how I developed Loops and make it easier for you to maintain and add new features.

 ## Get Started